depscloud/deploy/runbooks/tracker/README.md

 # Tracker Runbook

-## General
-A quick description of the services.
-1 to 2 sentences max.
-Why does this service matter?
-What is it's core functionality?
-What Features does it provide users?
+Tracker maintains the dependency graph stored within common SQL systems.
+It can be deployed with read-write or read-only capabilities.
+This process is critical to the functionality of the system.

-## Failure Mode and Effect Analysis ([FMEA])
+## Failure Mode and Effect Analysis

+[FMEA] is a method of failure analysis that helps teams create reliable systems and develop comprehensive on-call response patterns.

 [FMEA]: https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis